 Salah makes Liverpool history with 100th Premier League goal

-Mohamed Salah became the fastest Liverpool player ever to reach 100 league goals on Saturday as he put his side ahead against Brentford.
+Mohamed Salah became the fastest Liverpool player ever to reach 100 league goals on Saturday as he temporarily put his side ahead against Brentford in an eventual 3-3 draw.

-The Egypt international has become a firm favourite at Anfield since arriving at the club from Roma in 2017.
+The Egypt international has become a firm favourite at Anfield since arriving at the club from Roma in 2017, and he came through once more to help his side out of a tight situation, with a spot at the top of the Premier League on the line.

+However, newly promoted Brentford spoiled the landmark finish with an 82-minute goal from Yoane Wissa to level the score.

 Editors' Picks